 § 39-1-31.
 Eminent domain.

-(b) Any company acquiring an interest in land through the provisions of subsection (a) of this section shall indemnify and hold harmless any and all owners, present and future, of land in which any right of way, easement or other interest is acquired from harm caused by operations of the acquiring company which cause injury of any kind to the person or property of another.
+(b) Any company acquiring an interest in land through the provisions of subsection (a) shall indemnify and hold harmless any and all owners, present and future, of land in which any right of way, easement, or other interest is acquired from harm caused by operations of the acquiring company that cause injury of any kind to the person or property of another.